Set up a content creation flow (example)

 4. Establishing a content creation process

 How should all the people work together?
 It’s best to make the team part of the process planning and implementation.
 If you’re not sure whether your editors will be happy with a configuration, share your plans and ask them.
-Also, gathering feedback from stakeholders in your company greatly affects the final outcome.
+Also, gathering feedback from stakeholders in your company greatly affects the outcome.

-SafeLife's content is either part of a campaign or it's a permanent content that's typically informative only.
+SafeLife's content is either part of a campaign or it's permanent content that's typically informative only.
 Whether the content items are created by the editors themselves or by Lisa, the Content Manager, she will fill in due dates so that the editors know when they need to finish composing them.

 During every week's staff meetings, Lisa divides work among editors and they assign themselves as contributors.
 They can see items assigned to them when navigating to the Your content tab in Home on the Assigned to you tab.